-child advocacy center coordinator testified that B.B. disclosed multiple instances of domestic violence wherein petitioner physically abused B.S. and the family dog.
-According to the coordinator, B.B. also disclosed that petitioner tied her hands to a door knob and whipped her with a belt.
-Finally, according to the coordinator, B.B. observed petitioner crush up pills and snort them up his nose.
-Petitioner testified on his behalf and generally denied all of the allegations of abuse and neglect.
+and participated in tying her hands to a door knob while D.B. whipped her with a belt.
+The coordinator also testified that B.B. disclosed that petitioner smacked her in the face.
+Finally, according to the coordinator, B.B. observed petitioner use the bottom of a cigarette lighter to crush pills that she snorted up her nose with a straw.
+Petitioner testified on her behalf and denied all of the allegations of abuse and neglect.
 By order entered on October 16, 2015, the circuit court found that petitioner was an abusing parent and that the child was abused and neglected.

 On November 19, 2015, the circuit court held a dispositional hearing and considered petitioner's motion for a post-adjudicatory improvement period.
-The circuit court denied this motion upon a finding that petitioner failed to prove that he would substantially comply with the terms and conditions of an improvement period.
+The circuit court denied this motion upon a finding that petitioner failed to prove that she would substantially comply with the terms and conditions of an improvement period.
 By order entered January 12, 2016, the circuit court also terminated petitioner's parental rights upon a finding that there was no reasonable likelihood that the conditions of abuse and neglect could be substantially corrected in the near future.
-In support of this finding the circuit court determined that petitioner failed to maintain contact with the DHHR, failed/refused to participate in services, and continued to use illegal drugs.
-The circuit court granted petitioner post-termination visitation with B.B. to be determined by her legal guardians and conditioned upon his sobriety.
+In support of this finding, the circuit court determined that petitioner failed to maintain contact with the DHHR, failed/refused to participate in services, and continued to use illegal drugs.
+The circuit court granted petitioner post-termination visitation with B.B. to be determined by her legal guardians and conditioned upon her sobriety.
 This appeal follows.